Baháʼí Faith in Japan: ʻAbdu'l-Bahá's Tablets of the Divine Plan

-Growth to WW II
+Growth to WWII

 The Baháʼís in Japan were witness to, and participated in the relief effort of, the 1923 Great Kantō earthquake.
 Moneys and letters of concern arrived from Baháʼís in New York, Haifa, Kenosha, Wi., Brooklyn, Chicago, Somerville, Mass., Montreal, Canada among other places spreading encouragement and reporting on or actually sending funds Baháʼís and others had marshaled for the relief effort.
 In 1927 Siegfried Schopflocher visited Japan and reported the religion was firmly established and progressing.

 In 1932 the first Baháʼí Local Spiritual Assembly was elected in Tokyo.
 There was a preliminary election that corrected when Shoghi Effendi, then head of the religion, specified rules that needed to be followed for the election.
 The members of the community of Tokyo were (former Rev.) Sempo Ito; Yuri Mochizuki Furukawa; Otoe Murakami; Kanae Takeshita; Mr. Y. Kataoka (first name unknown); Keiji Sawada; Agnes Alexander; Antoinette Naganuma; Mr. Nakanishi (first name unknown); Hidehiko Matsuda; and Keiko Eito.
 The first nine names were elected to the provisional Local Spiritual Assembly but the later official election changed adding Mr. Matsuda, who took the place of Mr. Y. Kataoka, who asked to be relieved.
 The members included five women and two who were blind.
 The assembly was reelected in 1933.
 In all of Japan there were 19 Baháʼís.
 In 1916 Daiun Inouye was a young Buddhist priest when he first heard of the religion.
 In 1932 he translated Baháʼu'lláh and the New Era and it was printed the following year.
 In 1937 he resigned from the priesthood and wrote that he would be free to spend his time propagating the Baháʼí Faith.

 Starting in the 1920s, Alexander began various trips and coming contact with public figures in Japan and some publications reached a broader audience.
 In 1923 Alexander first visited Hong Kong and returned on several more over the next thirty years.
 Alexander also accompanied Root on one of her return trips to the area - this time on a trip to China and Alexander made contacts among the Chinese, especially from Canton and Shanghai, who visited Japan as well.
 In 1928 seven specially bound volumes of Baháʼí books were presented for the coronation of the emperor Hirohito and were part of his library and at the Enthronement Ceremonies of His Majesty the Emperor of Japan three foreigners were invited to speak, including Alexander as a Baháʼí representative.
 In 1932 Esperantist Tadashi Watanabe invited Alexander to talk about the Baháʼí Faith and Esperanto first in Tomakomai, and then the then-village of Yamabe, Hokkaido.